milkyware/milkyware.github.io/_posts/2024-09-02-configuring-isolated-azure-function-logging.md

 [2024-08-12T09:31:43.977Z] Executed 'Functions.TimerFunction' (Succeeded, Id=15cf5011-978a-4d8c-ab41-0679249326fc, Duration=1115ms)
 ```

 Running the function will produce a console output similar to the above.
 Notice that only the information log is displayed.
-By default, the minimum logging level in Azure Functions is information, so how do we control displaying the debug and trace logs?
+By default, the minimum logging level in Azure Functions is information, so how do we control displaying debug and trace logs?

 ``` json
 {